iPTF16geu through the lens of thermonuclear explosion models: Analysis

-Conversely, the $r-i$ colours (approximately rest-frame $g-V$) of iPTF16geu have much stronger similarities to the models, which also display less variation. iPTF16geu shows an increase in colour of $\sim$0.014~mag~d$^{-1}$, from $-0.23\pm0.37$~mag at $-5$\,d to $-0.01\pm0.42$~mag at $+11$\,d.
+Conversely, the $r-i$ colours (approximately rest-frame $g-V$) of iPTF16geu have much stronger similarities to the models, which also display less variation. iPTF16geu shows an increase in colour of $\sim$0.014$\pm$0.03~mag~d$^{-1}$, from $-0.23\pm0.37$~mag at $-5$\,d to $-0.01\pm0.42$~mag at $+11$\,d.
 The pure detonation (SCH7p0) and delayed detonation models show a similar evolution at early ($t \lesssim +10$\,d) phases.
 After approximately $+$10 -- 20\,d however, these models predict a relatively flat colour evolution while iPTF16geu continues to get redder.
 Again, we note that the large uncertainties mean that most models (with the exception of the SCH7p0 pure detonation model) are consistent within $\sim$1 -- 2$\sigma$ of the observed colours at these phases.
 For the $r-z$ colour (approximately rest-frame $g-r$), the PDDEL1 and DDC6 models again show qualitatively good agreement, but are somewhat too blue at later times.
 Likewise, the SCH7p0 pure detonation model is too blue beginning at $\sim+$20\,d, which roughly corresponds with the beginning of the possible secondary maximum in iPTF16geu.
+We note that the colours of iPTF16geu are also consistent with a flat colour slope with time, which would indicate no colour evolution.
+This is however not expected for SNe~Ia, and we conclude that this represents the limitations of our data rather than an intrinsic property of iPTF16geu.

-In summary, we find that qualitatively the DDC6 and PDDEL1 models show the strongest similarities with iPTF16geu.
+In summary, we find that qualitatively the DDC6, PDDEL1 and N10 models show the strongest similarities with iPTF16geu.
 These models generally provide a reasonable agreement with the observer-frame $r$- and $i$-bands, but exhibit slower declines in the $z$-band and fainter $g$-band magnitudes.
 The SCH7p0 pure detonation model also reproduces some properties, such as the $ri$-band magnitudes and the shape of the $g$-band light curve, but fails to reproduce the observed colours in the redder bands.
 Further implications of these results are discussed in \Cref{sec:discussion}.